 IC ENV security objective label IC ENV security objective title IC ENV security objective content Link to the composite- product OE.Resp-Appl Treatment of user data of the composite TOE Security relevant user data of the composite TOE (especially cryptographic keys) are treated by the Security IC Embedded Software as required by the security needs of the specific application context.
 For example the Security IC Embedded Software will not disclose security relevant user data of the composite TOE to unauthorized users or processes when communicating with a terminal.
-Covered by TOE Security Objectives: O.Logical_Attack O.Authority O.Data_Lock OE.Process-Sec-IC Protection during composite product manufacturing Security procedures shall be used after TOE Delivery up to delivery to the end-consumer to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorized use).
-This means that Phases after TOE Delivery up to the end of Phase 6 must be protected appropriately.
+Covered by TOE Security Objectives: O.Logical_Attack O.Authority O.Data_Lock OE.Process-Sec-IC Protection during composite product manufacturing The protection during packaging, finishing and personalization includes also the personalization process (Flash Loader) and the personalization data (TOE software components) during Phase 4, Phase 5 and Phase 6.
 OE.Administrative_Env OE.Lim_Block_Loader Limitation of capability and blocking the Loader The Composite Product Manufacturer will protect the Loader functionality against misuse, limit the capability of the Loader and terminate irreversibly the Loader after intended usage of the Loader.
 Enforced by the composite Product Manufacturer.
-OE.TOE_Auth External entities authenticating of the TOE The operational environment shall support the authentication verification mechanism and know authentication reference data of the TOE.
+OE.TOE_Auth Authentication to external entities The operational environment shall support the authentication verification mechanism and know authentication reference data of the TOE.
 Enforced by the composite Product Manufacturer.
-OE.Loader_Usage Secure communication and usage of the Loader The authorized user must support the trusted communication channel with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.
+OE.Loader_Usage Secure communication and usage of the Loader The authorized user must support the trusted communication with the TOE by confidentiality protection and authenticity proof of the data to be loaded and fulfilling the access conditions required by the Loader.
 Initially coming from the optional Package 2 in [PP/0084].
 Not relevant here as the Loader is deactivated prior to Phase 7.